 Regularly wash your hands with soap and water for 20 seconds or use hand sanitiser.

 Don’t forget to scrub every bit of your tentacles – that’s thumbs and fingertips for you!
 Here’s a helpful handwashing video to make sure you don’t miss any spots.

 4. Use your mask properly

 With only two hands (and not 8 tentacles!), it can be tricky to remove your mask safely.
-The handy loops mean you can take it off without touching the front where germs may be.
+The handy loops mean you can take it off without touching the front, where germs may be.
 When you remove the mask, throw it away in an orange clinical bin before washing or sanitising your hands.

 More information about staying safe

 As well as our Stay Safe Guide for Little Octopuses, families and carers can find the latest COVID-19 news, information and resources in our Coronavirus (COVID-19) information hub.